Windows 10’s Final Cumulative Update: How to Install KB5066791 Safely (Build 19044.6456 / 19045.6456)

 Illustration representing Windows 10’s final security update KB5066791 with a calendar showing October 14, 2025 and a shield icon.

-Introduction — Why this matters
+Introduction — Why this update matters

 PR